GreenBeanio/Garrett-s-General-Programming-Style-Guide/Garrett's General Programming Style Guide.md

 - PascalCase
 - kebab-case

 In addition to the above naming conventions there is Hungarian notation.
 This is a type of notation where data type information is added to the name of a function, variable, etc. usually as a prefix.
-Hungarian notation is not often used anymore due to IDEs displaying variable types, but can be used if desired.
+Hungarian notation is not often used anymore due to IDEs displaying variable types but can be used if desired.

 The following are the naming conventions you should use for different elements: